enspiral/handbook/agreements/financial.md

 **Contributor Contributions**

-Individuals in the network make a financial contribution to the Foundation at least annually, representing their choice to remain an Enspiral Contributor.
-The baseline amount is $100 to Enspiral Foundation for management and overhead around contributors, including ops contract \(optional $90 for a google apps account\).
+Individuals in the network make a financial contribution to the Foundation, representing their choice to remain an Enspiral Contributor.
+The baseline amount is $230 (ex GST) to Enspiral Foundation for management and overhead around contributors, including ops contract \(optional $90 for a google apps account\).
+This subscription can be paid weekly, monthly or annually.
 Contributions to cobudget are optional and at the contributor's discretion.

 **Variable Contributions**
 The real time Variable Contribution process allows people to contribute to Enspiral Foundation and participate in Enspiral's Collaborative Funding process.

-It also allows existing Enspiral contributors to give more funds to Enspiral Foundation above and beyond the \(suggested\) $100 / year annual contribution.
+This process also allows existing Enspiral contributors to give more funds to Enspiral Foundation above and beyond the subscription.
 See more description on the [Variable Contributions page](/finances_variable_contributions.md)

 **Other Income**